Fedora Linux release history: Fedora 12

-Fedora Linux 13
+Fedora 13

-Fedora Linux 13, codenamed "Goddard", was released on May 25, 2010.
+Fedora 13, codenamed "Goddard", was released on May 25, 2010.
 During early development, Fedora project leader Paul Frields anticipated "looking at the fit and finish issues.
 We have tended to build a really tight ship with Fedora, but now we want to make the décor in the cabins a little more sumptuous and to polish the deck chairs and railings."